Skip to content

 The -S flag accepted by some env implementations is skipped automatically.
 Version suffixes (e.g. python3.11, ruby3.2) are stripped before matching.

-Returns null when content does not start with #!, the shebang is malformed, or the interpreter is not recognised.
+Returns null when content does not start with #! (after stripping a leading BOM), the shebang is malformed, or the interpreter is not recognised.

 Signature: